collinsnwammuo/Wireshark-projects/TCP Handshake/README.md

 ---

-## 🎯 Objective
+## 🎯 What I Did

-Capture a complete TCP connection lifecycle and identify each phase — SYN, SYN-ACK, ACK (3-way handshake), data transfer, and FIN teardown — by analysing packets in Wireshark.
-This builds the foundational skill of recognising normal TCP behaviour before hunting for anomalies.
+I captured a live TCP connection from my Kali Linux VM and used Wireshark to analyse every phase of the session — the 3-way handshake, data transfer, and FIN teardown.
+This was my first hands-on packet analysis exercise and it gave me a solid understanding of what normal TCP traffic looks like, which I now use as a baseline when hunting for anomalies.

 ---